Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

     az login
     ```

-- Verify the correct subscription is being used (if not use `azure account set --subscription`):
+- Verify the correct subscription is being used:

     ```cmd
     az account list --output table
+    ```

+    If the incorrect subscription is being used, use the following command to change to the correct one:

+    ```cmd
+    azure account set --subscription
     ```

 - [Install Azure CLI IoT extension](https://github.com/Azure/azure-iot-cli-extension):